 As such, one can posit that the foreign (gairaigo) lexicon class, as differentiated from the yamato (wago), Sino-Japanese (kango), Mimetic (giseigo/gitaigo) classes, ever remains function of the Japanese lalangue, the complete set of all the possible equivoques.
 But we should not remain blind to the fact that the foreign loanwords introduce “combinaisons entre voyelles et consonnes qui ne se trouvent pas dans les autres types du lexique” and thus that the gairaigo does not completely overlaps (Shinohara, 1997, p.
 30).
 But we contend that these new combinations, while restricted to the vocalisation of foreign words, were always possible within the phonemic dimension of the Japanese lalangue.
 Therefore we envisioned the relation between Katakana and Hiragana, in light of the Japanese lalangue, as a horizontal one.

 Having explored the Japanese language in light of the letter and lalangue, we cannot but conclude that the translinguistic nature of the Japanese language is a highly problematic idea.
 This idea is problematic due to a fact that there no fundamental difference exists at the level of phonology or at the level of lalangue.
-While there may be a plurality at the level of writing in Japanese language as our excerpt revealed, one does not speak Japanese in a similar plural way.
-Japanese speech, as we have tried to show, is grounded in lalangue and the letter.
+While there may be a plurality at the level of writing in Japanese language as we revealed, one does not speak Japanese in a ‘plural’ way.
+Japanese speech, as we have tried to show, is grounded in its own lalangue and the letter.

 1-5 Scripture and the equivocal interpretation.